I Have Fibromyalgia/ Chronic Fatigue Syndrome, but it Doesn't Have Me!

 What is my life like today?

 Both of my children have pediatric fibromyalgia, which they inherited from me.
-They both follow the Guaifenesin Protocol and Diet for Hypoglycemia and are doing WELL!
-We are all patients of Dr. St. Amand, and we have also seen Dr. Congdon.
+They both follow the Guaifenesin Protocol and Diet for Hypoglycemia and are doing well!
+We were once all patients of Dr. St. Amand, but since his retirement, we now see Dr. Melissa Congdon.

 You can find out more on my Blog: ThatFibroMOM.